mahavedalla/mahavedalla/docs/questions/citta/how-does-the-citta-differ-from-manas.md

-# How does the citta differ from manas?
+Question: How does the citta differ from manas?
 Category: Citta
 Sutta References: -
 Tags: Saḷāyatana